Phrenzi/slate/source/includes/_management_boosters.md

 }
 ```

-This endpoint authenticated by `Manager Token` ( using Staff-ID Request Header, staff should be manager staff ) and create Booster from existing booster_template id
+This endpoint authenticated by `Access Token` ( using Staff-ID Request Header, staff should be manager staff ) and create Booster from existing booster_template id

 ### HTTP Request